RetroPie/RetroPie-Docs/docs/Convert-RetroPie-SD-Card-Image-to-NOOBS-Image.md

 use command line : sudo rm 01_expand.sh

-If the 01-expand.sh file isn't yet in this directory, you should delete the bash_completion.sh with this command line : sudo rm bash_completion.sh
+If the 01-expand.sh file isn't yet in this directory, just delete the bash_completion.sh with this command line : sudo rm bash_completion.sh